ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 **4. Ranging in Size**

 The phrase "ranging in size" occurs frequently in diagnostic medical reports.
-Clarity substitutes the verb "measuring" for
-"ranging in size" and then applies the *Subject Measures M* template to the sentence.
+ClarityNLP substitutes the verb "measuring" for "ranging in size" and then applies the *Subject Measures M* template to the sentence.
 An example: